SNWCreations/SNWCreations/README.md

 # Hi there!
 I'm SNWCreations.

-_Tips: My full user name is "Summer Night Wind".
+_Tips: My full nickname is "Summer Night Wind".
 "Creations" is additional suffix. :D_

 Nice to meet you!

+I am ...
-I'm a Java programmer.
-But I'm not professional.
+* a Java programming hobbist

-I just like make Minecraft plugins.
-You can see them in "repositories" tab!

-I like GNU project.
-Most of my projects use GNU project licenses authorized.
+* a Minecraft player & modder

+I love open source.
+The world is powered by open source.

 <h3 align="left">Connect with me:</h3>
 <p align="left">